 Surveying accuracy is 10mm horizontal and 5mm vertical.
-The Operations, Maintenance & Surveillance Manual, 2018 define trigger levels for TSF2 (Table 5) and TSF1A (Table 6).
+The Operations, Maintenance & Surveillance Manual, 2018 define trigger levels for TSF2 (Table 7) and TSF1A (Table 8).
 The trigger level for each mark given in Table 4 and 5 refers to the total resultant horizontal and vertical movement.
 An annual incremental alert trigger level of 30mm for the horizontal and vertical deformation has also been set to monitor the ongoing performance of the embankments.
-The annual incremental alert trigger level is set at a level to draw attention to a changing trend in deformation being monitored, and is below which would be a safety concern.
+The annual incremental alert trigger level to draw attention to a changing trend in deformation being monitored, and is below which would be a safety concern.